noudess/docs-main/Server-Data-Loading.md

-This page explains how different assets on the server can be reloaded, what commands can be used etc.
+This page explains how different assets on the server are loaded and by what methods can they be refreshed and/or reloaded

 ### Alternate Currency Data